SimranAnand1/App-deployment_Streamlit/README.md

 # App-deployment_Streamlit
-For DL and ML models
+To deploy DL and ML models as dynamic and interactive Web Apps with UI/UX